CLARIAH/wp6-missieven/README.md

 text-fabric clariah/wp6-missieven
 ```

-and a webserver on your computer is started which serves you a search-and-browse
+and a web server on your computer is started which serves you a search-and-browse
-interface on the Generale Missiven corpus.
+interface on the Generale Missives corpus.
 You can search more precisely here than in the search interface-to-go above.

 You can save search results to excel files.